 |250||Business Association (please note that this course is a prerequisite for many other business law courses and is strongly recommended)|

 |256.81||Contracts and Sales for LL.M.
 Students|

 |249.2||Introduction to Financial Accounting|

 Other Business Law Courses

-3. Completion of at least four additional courses (aggregating to at least eight additional units) categorized as “Business Law” in the Berkeley Law schedule of classes.
+3. Completion of at least least eight additional units categorized as “Business Law” in the Berkeley Law schedule of classes.
 Students may use a Required Course not utilized above towards this requirement, however, Required Courses will not be double-counted.
 Students may also count up to two units categorized as “Intellectual Property and Technology Law” towards this requirement.